 - 1. Setting a clock skew to timestamp validation - 2.
 Mapping the response to a list of GrantedAuthority instances - 3.
-Customizing the strategy for validating assertions
+Customizing the strategy for validating assertions - 4.
+Customizing the strategy for decrypting response and assertion elements

 To configure these, you'll use the saml2Login#authenticationManager method in the DSL.